 Mix the ingredients

-- Grate the cooled baked potatoes on the largest holes of a box grater.
+- Grate the cooled baked potatoes using the largest holes of a box grater.
 There is no need to remove the skin first unless you have an aversion to it.
 The skin adds to the texture of the finished dish.
 You will end up with a large piece of skin once the potato has been grated and you can discard this.

-- Heat 1 tablespoon of sunflower oil in a frying pan and fry the onions (and crushed garlic if using) gently until they start to soften and take on a little colour.
-Take your time with this step – let the onions caramelise slowly.
+- Heat 1 tablespoon of sunflower oil in a frying pan and fry the onions (and crushed garlic if using) on moderate heat until they start to soften and take on a little colour.
+Take your time with this step - let the onions caramelise slowly.
 If the heat is too high the onions will burn before they are soft.
 Stir them occasionally as they are frying.
 This step should take between 5 and 8 minutes.

 - Allow the onions to cool.